srkiNZ84/srkinz84.github.io/content/_index.md

 ## About this site

-This site was generated using [Hugo](https://gohugo.io/) and is being auto deployed from "master" using [TravisCI](https://travis-ci.org/) as can be seen [here](https://travis-ci.org/srkiNZ84/srkinz84.github.io).
+This site was generated using [Hugo](https://gohugo.io/), is hosted by [GitHub Pages](https://pages.github.com/) and is being auto deployed from "master" using [TravisCI](https://travis-ci.org/) as can be seen [here](https://travis-ci.org/srkiNZ84/srkinz84.github.io).
+If you like it and want to make one yourself, please feel free to look at the [source|https://github.com/srkiNZ84/srkinz84.github.io/tree/dev] (it's on the "dev" branch) and/or go through [the blog post](https://blog.dukic.co.nz/index.php/2018/02/15/using-github-pages-with-hugo-and-travisci/), explaining how it all works.